volkih/Arch-install/README.md

 # Before start

 - Write the Arch Linux ISO into a USB drive.
-There are several tools available for this, like dd, balenaEtcher, Rufus, or my personal favorite, Ventoy.
+There are several tools available for this, like dd, balenaEtcher, Rufus, or my personal favorite, Rufus.
 - Disable Secure Boot in the UEFI.

 - Boot from the USB drive.